xfrenette/hotelcaisse-server/docs/api.md

 * `name` (string) Name of the category
 * `products` (array) List of ids of the products of this category (see `products.*.id`)
 * `categories` (array, optional) List of `category` (recursion) that are sub-categories of this category.

+`deviceRegister` attribute
+---

+Only in the response, contains a full Register instance (only present if explicitly requested or if the server judges it applicable, by comparing the `businessVersion` of the request).
+Contains the following attributes:

+* `uuid` (string) UUID that was assigned when the Register was created by a client
+* `cashMovements` (array) List of CashMovements of this Register
+* `cashMovements.*.uuid` (string) UUID of the CashMovement
+* `cashMovements.*.note` (string) Note of the CashMovement
+* `cashMovements.*.amount` (float) Amount of the CashMovement

 API methods
 ===